About the Addis Tax Initiative

 - Join the ATI: Letter of Intent EN | ES | FR (0.1 MB DOCX)

 Synchronizing efforts —

-The event will discuss effective development cooperation focusing on coordinated cooperation efforts.
-As a starting point for this discussion, the DRM database and DRM Map will be presented.
-The subsequent panel discussion will focus on the improvement of donor coordination in the field of DRM/taxation.
+The event discussed effective development cooperation focusing on coordinated cooperation efforts.
+As a starting point for this discussion, the DRM Database that is currently being developed by the ATI was presented as it will be an important tool to improve coordination efforts in providing support to DRM in partner countries.
+The subsequent panel discussion focused on current challenges of effectively providing support to partner countries in the field of DRM.

 2nd Meeting of the Signatories of the Addis Tax Initiative,

 The 2nd Meeting of the signatories of the Addis Tax Initiative was held on 19 October in Paris, France.
 The meeting served to discuss the ATI Work Plan 2016/17, which outlines the key priorities of the Addis Tax Initiative until the end of 2017.
 The final work plan is now available.

 Furthermore, the ITC gave an update on the reporting process for the 2015 ATI Monitoring Report which will be based on OECD DAC data, other official data and indicators on DRM-related activities as well as on additional voluntary narrative contributions.
 The reporting process for this Baseline report will start with a Monitoring Survey as soon as the OECD DAC data on flows in 2015 has been finalised (by end December).
 All ATI members are highly encouraged to use the opportunity to showcase their progress against meeting the ATI commitments as well as their success stories and lessons learnt.